tmd-lab/tmdsimpy/README.md

 The present implementation assumes that 64-bit precision is desired.
 Therefore the init file sets jax to use 64-bit.
 If you use jax before importing tmdsimpy, then the correct precision may not be used.

+JAX/JIT examples have been created for Jenkins and Elastic Dry Friction nonlinearities (AFT only).
+It is not recommended to use the JAX versions for Jenkins since they perform worse than the vectorized Jenkins algorithm for large Nt.
+A non-JAX implementation of Elastic Dry Friction is not provided and future work will likely exploit JAX for auto diff to decrease development time.
+It is noted that the traditional AFT algorithm for Jenkins is much faster with JAX/JIT than traditional code.